ismailatkurt/00-challange/README.md

 # How to Run application

+## Comments
+- The biggest missing part is making use of GoRoutines.
+With more time given I think I could make it in a way to use Go Routines and channels.
+Probably efficiency/execution time will be less dramatically.
+- Code organisation could have been done more focused with OOP in mind.
+- I download and extract Recipe JSON file while building the Docker Image.
+Maybe there can be a different way to handle it.
+- Although I also placed option to run it by providing docker volume `-v` flag.
+So that you can pass your own json data file.

 ## Build and run application with docker
 - Please make sure docker is running on your host.